wscstrive/3dv-paper/README.md

 # Introduction

 This repository serves as my personal notebook, collecting papers on surface reconstruction that I encounter anytime, anywhere.
 > This repo. just roughly records the contributions of each paper.
-My notes are mainly recorded on Notion.
-Link: https://www.notion.so/Notes-2b13db23b7038076a17bef7408d980e7?source=copy_link
+My notes are mainly recorded on Notion. [[`Link`](https://www.notion.so/Notes-2b13db23b7038076a17bef7408d980e7?source=copy_link)]

 ## Paper lists
 >★★★★★☆☆☆☆☆